 Chapter two, having covered four of the “seven churches which are in Asia,” this chapter continues uninterruptedly, beginning with the fifth church.
-Therefore the break between chapters 2 and 3 is purely arbitrary on the part of the translators.
-It does not indicate a real interruption either in thought or in time such as we find between most of the chapters in the book of Daniel.
-Therefore, at this point at least, it seems clear John was given only one vision on the “isle that is called Patmos . . . on the Lord’s day” (Revelation 1:9, 10), a single, seventh-day Sabbath of one particular week of one month, probably in the year 96 A.D.
+Therefore, the break between chapters 2 and 3 is purely arbitrary on the part of the translators.
+It does not indicate a real interruption, either in thought or in time, such as we find between most of the chapters in the book of Daniel.
+Therefore, at this point at least, it seems clear John was given only one vision on the “isle that is called Patmos . . . on the Lord’s day” (Revelation 1:9, 10), a single, seventh-day Sabbath of one particular week of a month, probably in the year 96 A.D.

 Verse 1: And unto the angel of the church in Sardis write; These things saith he that hath the seven Spirits of God, and the seven stars; I know thy works, that thou hast a name that thou livest, and art dead.

-So, right from the start, the “angels” in this church faired badly in Christ’s estimation.
+Right from the start, the “angels” in this church fared badly in Christ’s estimation.
 Referring to Himself as the One who has “the seven Spirits of God, and [who holds] the seven stars” represents His overruling providence and ability to look beyond the superficial and see things for what they really are.

-From that perspective, persecution, which this church did not experience, can be seen as a blessing.
+From that perspective, persecution, which this church apparently did not experience, can be seen as a blessing.

 Verse 2: Be watchful, and strengthen the things which remain, that are ready to die: for I have not found thy works perfect before God.